 Scilla is a large genus in the Hyacinthaceae family (or most recently in the subfamily Scilloideae under the umbrella of the Asparagaceae) with most species found in Europe, North Africa and western to central Africa.
 There are also species from tropical Africa, India, and South Africa.
 Some are winter growing and some are summer growing.
 Species a-l are found on this page.

-Scilla albinerve Yıldırım & Gemici is native to a small area near the center of southern Turkey.
+Scilla albinervis Yildirim & Gemici is native to a small area near the center of southern Turkey.
 It has pinkish bulb scales, a white midrib on the tepals, and yellowish or orange seeds with a white elaiosome.
+Height: 10-15 cm.
 It is closely related to Scilla bifolia.
 The species was described by Hasan Yildirim (epublished September 2014), who also shared the following photos.

-Scilla arsusiana Yıldırım & Gemici is similar to S. melaina and S. ingridiae, and is native to a similar region in southern Turkey.
+Scilla arsusiana Yildirim & Gemici is similar to Scilla melaina and Scilla ingridiae, and is native to a similar region in southern Turkey.
 It grows on forested serpentine slopes.
 The seed morphology and flower diagnostics were used to distinguish the species.
 It was described by Hasan Yildirim (epublished September 2014), who also shared the following photos.

 Scilla bifolia L., widespread in central and southern Europe, the Caucasus and Asia Minor, is an old garden plant.
-It's an early bloomer, and shows color almost as soon as the sprouts break ground.
+It's an early bloomer and shows color almost as soon as the sprouts break ground.
 Although eclipsed by some of its relatives in both size and intensity of color, it nevertheless makes an appreciated presence in the early garden.
-In many areas it self-sows unobtrusively, in other areas perhaps not so unobtrusively.
+In many areas, it self-sows unobtrusively, in other areas perhaps not so unobtrusively.
+Height: 7-15 cm.
 In the break-up of the genus Scilla in the broad sense as presented in Julian Slade's discussion, Scilla bifolia remains a member of the genus Scilla.
-The first two photos by Travis Owen shows the buds, which appear lavender and fade to blue as they prepare to open.
-The third photo shows a form, photographed by Jim McKenney in his Montgomery County, Maryland, USA garden, is a self-sown seedling from commercial stock acquired decades ago.
+The first two photos by Travis Owen show the buds, which appear lavender and fade to blue as they prepare to open.
+The third photo shows a form, photographed by Jim McKenney in his Montgomery County, Maryland, USA garden, of a self-sown seedling from commercial stock acquired decades ago.
 Photo four is of a form from Northern Greece by Rimmer de Vries.
 Final photo by Travis Owen shows swelling seed pods, similar to Chionodoxa seed pods but smaller.

-Scilla cilicica Siehe is native to southern Turkey, Syria, Lebanon and northern Israel.
+Scilla cilicica Siehe is native to southern Turkey, Syria, Lebanon, and northern Israel.
 It grows in scrub, under bushes, and in rocky places.
-Leaves appear in the fall and the lilac blue slightly reflexed flowers winter into spring.
+Leaves appear in the fall and the lilac blue slightly-reflexed flowers winter into spring.
+Height range: to 50 cm.
 First photo taken by John Lonsdale; photos 2 and 3 taken in its natural habitat in north Israel by Oron Peri.
 Photo 4 by Rimmer de Vries of a plant ex RRW96.28 from Jebel Nusairia, Syria; he comments it was hardy outside in garden winter of 2013-14 in SE Michigan.
 The last two photos from Mary Sue Ittner.

-Scilla haemorrhoidalis Webb & Berthel. originated in the Canary Islands.
+Scilla haemorrhoidalis Webb & Berthel., syn.
+Autonoe haemorrhoidalis (Webb & Berthel.) is from the Canary Islands.
+In 2025 World Flora Online lists it as an accepted species and Plants of the World Online as a synonym of Autonoe haemorrhoidalis.
 It blooms in late winter in shades of pink, mauve and blue.
 The name which may mean 'blood red', 'bleeding' or 'veins' may refer to the red stems.
-Leaves, 3 in number are wide and fleshy.
+The three leaves are wide and fleshy.
 Photo taken by Oron Peri of a plant in his collection.

 Scilla hyacinthoides L. is a Mediterranean species, originally from Middle East but naturalized here and there in South of Italy.
 It needs a poor stony soil to flower well, otherwise it will develop an abnormal number of offsets missing the flowering.
 It was proposed to be moved into a new genus with it as the sole species, Nectaroscilla hyacinthoides (L.) Parl, but this change in 2021 has not been accepted.
 First photo by Angelo Porcelli second and third photo taken at the UC Botanical Garden by Nhu Nguyen of a clone from Israel.